Tsuba

 £380

 A complete Imperial Japanese Navy kaiguntō tsuba and seppa ensemble: central gilt-rim tsuba, two distinctive rayed sunburst seppa, and two smaller spacer pieces.
-Original wartime brass with honest patina.
+Original wartime brass with age patina.

 This is the tsuba ensemble from a wartime Imperial Japanese Navy kaiguntō (naval officer’s sword).
 Five pieces are included: the central tsuba, two large rayed seppa with the distinctive sunburst pattern characteristic of IJN naval mounts, and two smaller bronze spacers.

-The two large rayed seppa are textbook IJN naval-mount fittings, their sunburst pattern stamped into brass and finished in the green-brown patina typical of age plus original surface treatment.
-These were not used on Imperial Army shin-guntō mounts; a set of these in honest condition is unmistakably naval.
+The two large rayed seppa are textbook IJN naval-mount fittings, their sunburst pattern stamped into brass and finished in the green-brown patina that comes of age and original surface treatment.
+These were not used on Imperial Army shin-guntō mounts; a set of these in original condition is unmistakably naval.

 The two smaller spacers complete the ensemble.
 One shows an L-shaped cutout, suggesting it sat as a positional piece in the original stack rather than as a habaki bridge.

-This set is suitable for restoring or rehousing an authentic naval officer’s blade, or as a study group in its own right.
+This set suits restoring or rehousing an authentic naval officer’s blade, or study in its own right.
 No blade or other koshirae components are included.

 Age-verified delivery · UK / EU / international · Insured to declared value.